Victims' Rights

 The Crime Victims Compensation Act was established by the Illinois General Assembly in 1973 with the primary goal of helping to reduce the financial burden imposed on victims of violent crime and their families.
 The Illinois Crime Victims Compensation Program offers reimbursement up to $45,000 for expenses incurred by eligible victims as a result of a violent crime.

 The Crime Victims Compensation Act states that the Office of the Attorney General has the statutory duty to process all claims by investigating each claim to determine the claimant’s eligibility.
-The Attorney General’s office then makes a preliminary recommendation to award or deny compensation.
+The Attorney General’s Office then makes a preliminary recommendation to award or deny compensation.
 Ultimately, the Court of Claims makes the final decision.